croussey/patterns-repository/kindOfXAndXOfInterest/index.md

 the schema of the pattern is available at ![Image](pattern.png "schema of pattern Kind of X and X of Interest")

-the [formalisation](patternKindOfXAndXOfInterest.ttl) is available in ttl
+the formalisation is available in [ttl](patternKindOfXAndXOfInterest.ttl) and in owl